UCL/research-computing-with-cpp/intro.md

 -----

 You are required to bring your own laptop to the course as the classrooms we are using do not have desktop computers.

-You must be familiar with installing your own compiler.
+We will be working on our own computers, but also on the UCL training Linux server Aristotle and on the UCL supercomputer Legion.

-We have provided [setup](installation) instructions for installing the software needed for the course on your computer.
+We have provided [setup](installation) instructions for installing the software needed for the course on your computer, including the software you will use to access these servers.